COSC3020/little-o-proof-AndrewThomas7/README.md

 $f(n)\in o(g(n)) \iff \forall c>0, \exists n_0, \forall n\ge n_0: f(n) < c g(n)$

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”-Andrew Thomas

 ## <span style="color: #f2cf4a; font-family: Babas; font-size: 2em;"> The Differences between Big-O and Little-O</span>